MicrosoftDocs/quantum-docs/azure-quantum/quickstarts/1qbit-quickstart.md

 ## Create a quantum workspace

 You use the Azure Quantum service by adding a **Quantum Workspace** resource to your Azure subscription in the Azure portal.
 A Quantum Workspace resource, or Workspace for short, is a collection of assets associated with running quantum or optimization applications.
-Because this is a private preview of Azure Quantum, the service is currently hidden from the view of the general public.

-To open the Azure Portal, go to https://aka.ms/quantum-workspaces and then follow these steps:
+To open the Azure Portal, go to https://portal.azure.com and then follow these steps:

-> Note: This is a special link that allows you to create a Quantum Workspace in the Azure Portal.
-Without using the link you will be able to see existing workspaces but not create new ones.

 1. Click **Create a resource** and then search for **Azure Quantum**.
 On the results page, you should see a tile for the **Azure Quantum (preview)** service.